pulibrary/pulfalight/README.md

 #### Setup server
 1. For development:
-   - `bundle exec rake plantain:development`
+   - `bundle exec rake pulfalight:development`
    - In a separate terminal, please run: `bundle exec foreman start`
    - _Or, should you need to debug the Webpack build, please run `bundle exec webpack-dev-server` instead, and then run `bundle exec rails server` in another terminal_
    - Now, please visit the new installation at [http://localhost:3000](http://localhost:3000)
 2. For testing:
-   - `bundle exec rake plantain:test`
+   - `bundle exec rake pulfalight:test`
    - In a separate terminal, please run: `bundle exec rspec`

 ### Configuration
-By default, Plantain uses Solr over the port 8983 (deployed using `solr_wrapper`) for the index.
+By default, Pulfalight uses Solr over the port 8983 (deployed using `solr_wrapper`) for the index.

 Please see [the ArcLight
 documentation](https://github.com/projectblacklight/arclight/wiki/Indexing-EAD-in-ArcLight#repository-configuration)
 for information regarding the configuration of repositories in ArcLight.

-### Indexing documents into Plantain
+### Indexing documents into Pulfalight

 Documents are indexed from the EADs which are stored in a subversion repository.